NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Conclusion

 \section{Conclusion}

-Motivated by recent advances in spectra-to-molecule machine learning, we presented NMIRacle, a two-stage generative framework for molecular structure elucidation from raw IR, $^{1}$H-NMR, and ${}^{13}$C-NMR spectra that builds upon previous effort towards spectra-to-molecule modeling with minimal assumptions.
-Our approach combines a count-aware fragment prior with a hierarchical, multi-spectral encoder, enabling informative spectra conditioning.
-Across multiple evaluation settings, NMIRacle achieves consistently strong molecular elucidation performance and exhibits robust generalization to structurally complex molecules.
+Motivated by recent advances in spectra-to-molecule machine learning, we present NMIRacle, a two-stage generative framework for molecular structure elucidation from combinations of raw IR, $^{1}$H-NMR, and ${}^{13}$C-NMR spectra.
+Our framework builds upon previous efforts towards spectra-to-molecule modeling with minimal assumptions.
+Our approach combines a count-aware fragment prior with a hierarchical, multi-spectra encoder, enabling informative spectral conditioning.
+Across multiple evaluation settings, NMIRacle achieves consistently strong molecular elucidation performance and exhibits robust generalization to structurally-complex molecules.
 Overall, NMIRacle provides a flexible foundation for realistic, data-driven molecular elucidation from spectral evidence.
 Additional discussion related to limitations and future directions is provided in~\ref{app:outlook}.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 The authors acknowledge the AI for Chemistry: AIchemy hub for funding (EPSRC grant EP/Y028775/1 and EP/Y028759/1).